 Poland immigration statistics

-Please find the immigration statistics in Poland below:
+Please find below some statistics regarding the immigration rate in Poland:

-• the number of foreigners registered for social insurance increased by 6% in 2024, reaching a total number of 1.13 million people;
+- the number of foreigners registered for social insurance increased by the end of 2025, reaching a total number of 1.26 million people;

 It is necessary to have such statistics in mind before you plan to immigrate to Poland from New Zealand.
 This information can assist you in making informed decisions.
 Our lawyers can assist you if you need more data in this regard.